JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 ### Adding libraries
 As mentioned earlier, libraries must go in the class-path, not in the plugins' folder.
-If you are using a project to build your libraries and plugins, you could use many different plugins to pack all the dependencies into a .jar that you can be copied into the Docker image.
+If you are using a project to build your libraries and plugins, you could use many different plugins to pack all the dependencies into a .jar that can be copied into the Docker image.

 For example, with Gradle we could include the AWS library needed for IAM authentication, and the Log4j JSON formatter, like this:
 ```